Baphomet480/ninjaone-universal-installer/README.md

   | sudo bash -- -Install -ClientId '<CLIENT_ID>' -ClientSecret '<CLIENT_SECRET>'
 ```

+> **Note:** You must enter a valid selection when prompted for Organization/Location.
+Leaving it blank will abort the installer.

 ### Download and install automatically
 ```powershell
 .\ninja-universal.ps1 -Install -Region EU -ClientId 'YOUR_ID' -ClientSecret 'YOUR_SECRET'